Tom Alexander (actor): Career

-From the time he was a young boy, Alexander worked as a ticket taker, concession stand worker, projectionist, and assistant manager at his family's movie theatre in Forty Fort, PA.
+Since he was a young boy, Alexander worked as a ticket taker, concession stand worker, projectionist, and assistant manager at his family's movie theatre in Forty Fort, PA.
 When the theatre closed, he pursued radio as a career.
 His first full-time radio job was as a nighttime board operator and host of "The Movie Guy," a call-in show about the latest movies, at WARD-AM in Pittston, Pennsylvania beginning in August 1989.
 During this time he also honed his comedy writing skills on the "Daniels and Webster" radio show at WEZX in Scranton.
 In 1992 he took a job as copywriter and voiceover artist at WKRZ-FM in Wilkes-Barre.

 In November 1996, he accepted a job as Head Writer/Musical Director of “The Drive” with Scott Kaplan and Sid Rosenberg, a nationally syndicated sports-comedy hybrid radio show broadcast from CBS Interactive (then CBS Sportsline) in Fort Lauderdale, Florida.
 He wrote most of the show's sketches, voiced multiple characters, and wrote and performed the show's song parodies.
 He remained with the show for three years.

 In 1999 he took the position of Creative Director at WAFN Radio in Miami.

 In 2002, he formed Alexander Productions, where he focused on script writing for radio, TV, and film as well as voiceover work and musical imaging.
 In 2004, he co-hosted a baseball radio show called "Diamond Talk" with Marc James on WFLL in Miami.
 In 2005 and 2006 he was hired as the piano-playing sidekick to a talking beverage bottle in a series of popular TV and radio spots for Mike's Hard Lemonade.
 The commercials were produced in Miami, Austin, Mexico City, San Francisco, and the Playboy Mansion in Los Angeles.